About

 Brian Garcia Welcome Center

-In April 2022, HSC opened Respiro, a 100-bed “sprung structure” shelter with a wraparound concept that believes in being the stepping stone to ending homelessness.
-Campus partner St. Vincent de Paul graciously lent the northern-most part of its Urban Farm to provide the space for HSC’s 6,300-square-foot pre-fabricated building in a community effort to help provide additional shelter to those in the area.
-In return, the farm will expand onto HSC land to the east.
+In April 2022, Keys to Change opened Respiro, a 100-bed “sprung structure” shelter with a wraparound concept that believes in being the stepping stone to ending homelessness.
+Campus partner St. Vincent de Paul graciously lent the northern-most part of its Urban Farm to provide the space for Keys to Change’s 6,300-square-foot pre-fabricated building in a community effort to help provide additional shelter to those in the area.
+In return, the farm will expand onto Key Campus land to the east.

-The area surrounding HSC has seen a drastic rise in homelessness since the pandemic growing from 400 people living in tents on the streets surrounding the campus in January 2021 to more than 1,000 people in October 2022.
-HSC provides program staff and security at the $1.6 million structure funded by the City of Phoenix.
-HSC prioritizes two groups of people for Respiro:
+The area surrounding Key Campus has seen a drastic rise in homelessness since the pandemic growing from 400 people living in tents on the streets surrounding the campus in January 2021 to more than 1,000 people in October 2022.
+Key Campus provides program staff and security at the $1.6 million structure funded by the City of Phoenix.
+Key Campus prioritizes two groups of people for Respiro:

 • People camped on the streets surrounding the Campus who have a housing voucher but are unable to find housing due to market conditions and those already accessing services but unable to find shelter.